 Police officers are no different — if you’re in the back of a cop’s car, you are at their mercy.
 The police shouldn’t be able to exploit that power differential to force themselves on vulnerable women yet, in most states in America, they can do so and face no legal consequences.

-A map appended to the BuzzFeed piece displayed wording that made a de facto reality, because of a lack of law banning it, seem like a de jure legal standing meaning that police have explicit permission to have intercourse with people in custody.:
+A map appended to the BuzzFeed piece displayed wording that made a de facto reality (because of a lack of law banning it) seem like a de jure legal standing holding that police have explicit permission to have intercourse with people in custody:

-But the context of the article made clearer that rape is illegal in all 50 states, and Anna’s alleged attackers were arrested, per BuzzFeed:
+But the context of the article made clearer that rape by police was illegal in all 50 states, and that Anna’s alleged attackers were arrested, according to BuzzFeed:

 The cops made no arrest [when Anna was detained], issued no citation, filed no paperwork about the stop.
 Hours later, Anna and her mother went to a hospital, where Anna told nurses two detectives had sexually assaulted her, according to hospital records.
 Semen collected in Anna’s rape kit matched the DNA of detectives Eddie Martins, 37, and Richard Hall, 33, of the Brooklyn South narcotics unit.
 Both have since resigned from the force and been charged with rape.

-The context often missed in the spread of both articles is that laws exist in several states classifying any sex as non-consensual if one individual is on-duty in a position of power (such as a corrections officer or social worker).
-In New York State a law of a similar nature did not include “police officers” or “detainees” in its language.
+The context often missed in the spread of both articles was that laws exist in several states classifying any sex as non-consensual if one participant is on-duty in a position of power (such as a corrections officer or social worker).
+(In New York State a law of a similar nature did not include “police officers” or “detainees” in its language.)